randeft-inc/work-sample-python/README.md

 # Randeft work sample

 This work sample is based on a simplified reporting system that extracts data from a source, analyses it and writes the results on the local drive.
-It is a pure Javascript code sample, no other framework knowledge required.
-Jest is used for tests, but prior knowledge of Jest is not a requirement: it should be straightforward to extend the existing tests.
+It is a pure Python code sample, no other framework knowledge required.
+Python's unittest is used for tests, but prior knowledge is not a requirement: it should be straightforward to extend the existing tests.

 ## The Assignment